ry4ng/hash-generator/README.md

 ## What does this program do?

-Hash-gen aims to find the matching hex value for a given hash, therefore finding out the unencrypted value of the hash.
+Hash-gen aims to find the matching hex value for a given hash, therefore finding out the unencrypted/original value of the hash.

 ![alt tag](https://s2.postimg.org/74q9wpg7t/Screen_Shot_2017_03_01_at_20_57_40.png)